MrHongping/MrHongping/README.md

 - 👋 Hi, I’m @MrHongping
-- 👀 I’m interested in NAS
+- 👀 I’m interested in K8S
 - 🌱 I’m currently learning Python&Linux&K8s
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...